DvdGiessen/kwin-toggleterminal/README.md

 Enable it, and optionally change the configuration to your own terminal.
 By default this script starts [`foot`](https://codeberg.org/dnkl/foot).

-You can configure the hotkey by going to System Settings > Shortcuts and searching for the "Toggle Terminal" action in the KWin category.
+You can configure the hotkey by going to System Settings > Keyboard > Shortcuts and searching for the "Toggle Terminal" action in the KWin category.
 Configure any custom shortcut you like.

 (Note: KWin doesn't always correctly detect changes to the configuration.
 If your changes are not applied, run `qdbus org.kde.KWin /KWin reconfigure` or log